-For this recording, Los Angeles-based pianist and composer Janice Lacy joined forces with several of Southern California’s top musicians — pianist and keyboardist Rob Mullins (who also arranged and produced the album), cellist Jeness, bassist Larry Antonino, and drummer and percussionist Tony Braunagel.
+For this recording, Los Angeles-based pianist and composer Janice Lacy joined forces with several of Southern California’s top musicians: Pianist and keyboardist Rob Mullins, who also produced the album; as well as cellist Jeness, bassist Larry Antonino, and drummer and percussionist Tony Braunagel.
 “It was a joint effort, so we decided to call the group the Janice Lacy Project,” explains Lacy.
-Their album collaboration contains 14 tunes, all composed by Lacy, including a couple of solo piano pieces, numerous piano-cello duets, and a few numbers with the sound augmented by bass, drums, percussion or synthesizer.
+Their album collaboration contains 14 songs, all composed by Lacy, including a couple of solo piano pieces, numerous piano-cello duets, and a few numbers with the sound augmented by bass, drums, percussion or synthesizer.
 The music has strong appeal to lovers of new age music as well as the genres of neo-classical and gentle-jazz.

-Rob Mullins, in addition to being a multi-genre producer, is an esteemed Grammy®-nominated jazz recording artist with 30 albums.
+Rob Mullins is an esteemed Grammy®-nominated jazz recording artist with 30 albums, in addition to being a multi-genre producer.
 He has worked with Hubert Laws, The Crusaders, The Rippingtons, Dave Grusin, Branford Marsalis, Kirk Whalum and many other top jazz acts.
 Jeness has toured the world performing with James Taylor, Kenny Loggins, K.D.
 Lang and the La Scala Quartet.
 Larry Antonino, a member of Pablo Cruise, has recorded with Barry Manilow, Ronnie Laws, Air Supply and Shelby Lynne.
 Tony Braunagel has worked with Bonnie Raitt, Robert Cray, Taj Mahal, Bette Midler and Eric Burdon, among many others.
 Consulting producer Greg Scelsa also is a Grammy®-nominated artist (Greg and Steve).